 Have you taken the time to consider what your hourly rate would be for the time you’re dedicating to your birth doula clients?
 In a recent Facebook Group post for students of Birth Arts International

-If you charge $400 per birth, this is a simple breakdown to consider:
+If you charge $800 per birth, this is a simple breakdown to consider:

-Time with parents – 5 hours (prenatals and phone calls)
+- Time with parents – 5 hours (prenatals and phone calls)

-Time at birth – 10 hours (sometimes much longer, sometimes much shorter, but 10 is a midline average).
+- Time at birth – 10 hours (sometimes much longer, sometimes much shorter, but 10 is a midline average).

-Time in postpartum – 3 hours
+- Time in postpartum – 3 hours

-Postpartum visits if you offer 2 – 3 hours
+- Postpartum visits if you offer 2 – 3 hours

-Driving time – 3 hours average.
+- Driving time – 3 hours average.

-Prep and research time – 2 hours
+- Prep and research time – 2 hours

-At 26 hours, you’re rate is approximately $15.38 an hour.
+At 26 hours, you’re rate is approximately $30.77 an hour.

-Two other costs to consider are the time and expenses that may be incurred while you recuperate after attending a birth.
-Self care is critical for you, especially if you attend a particularly long birth.
+The above example only takes the amount of time you’re spending into account.
+This doesn’t include your other business expenses or the (non-deductible) costs that are incurred that affect your family (such as childcare) and your well-being as a result of attending births.
+Self-care is critical for you, especially if you attend a particularly long birth.
 Do you need someone to care for your kids so you can catch up on your sleep?
 Does it help for you to get some body work done?
 Do you need to talk to someone if the birth you’ve attended was rough?
 What helps you rejuvenate yourself after a birth?